Getting To Perth

 Pet Relocation – Relocating your fur baby

-You really need to think carefully about the age of your pet and how good their health is, as it is a time consuming and costly process.
-Do remember Australia is very hot in the summer months, and while that may be one of your reasons for emigrating, heat stress is definitely something you should take into account with your pet as it can be a life threatening condition.
+You need to think carefully about the age of your pet and how good their health is, as it is a time consuming and costly process.
+Remember Australia is very hot in the summer months, and while that may be one of your reasons for emigrating, heat stress is something you should take into account with your pet as it can be a life threatening condition.

 If your pet is not in good health or you have a dog that is a short nosed breed such as a Bulldog or Pug or have an excessively thick coat you should think seriously about whether it is in their best interest to take them.